A complete guide to the CFPB's open banking rule

 A data provider, per the new regulation, includes three types of entities.
 First, it includes financial institutions, according to the definition in Regulation E. These are banks and credit unions.

 Second, card issuers are data providers.
 The definition of a card issuer comes from Regulation Z; it is any lender that issues credit cards.
 While this covers many banks and credit unions that are already included, it also includes entities such as American Express, which is both a card network and a card issuer.
-The CFPB has also ruled that buy now, pay later (BNPL) providers such as Klarna are card issuers and therefore must comply with the new open banking regulation.
+The CFPB has also ruled that buy now/pay later providers such as Klarna are card issuers and therefore must comply with the new open banking regulation.

 The third category of data providers is any entity that "controls or possesses information concerning a covered financial product or service that the consumer obtained" from that entity, according to the regulation.
 The regulation explicitly says a "digital wallet provider" is one example.

 The CFPB has not previously said what precisely constitutes a digital wallet, though it started a rulemaking process last year that, among other impacts, would create a regulatory definition for the term.
-Common definitions of "digital wallet" often encompass Venmo, Apple Cash, PayPal, and other services that provide fully digital means of maintaining a balance and making payments.
+Common definitions of "digital wallet" often encompass Venmo, Apple Cash, PayPal and other services that provide fully digital means of maintaining a balance and making payments.

 The CFPB indicated in its comments on the new regulation that it would continue to refine its definition of the term "data provider" through future rulemaking processes, but its current priority is to regulate financial institutions and card issuers.